-Prerequisites: English 11 or English 11 Honors and Departmental Approval
+Prerequisites: English 11 or English Honors and Departmental Approval

+SUMMER READING AND WRITING REQUIRED

-In English 12 Honors/Critical Written Analysis, students will consume short stories, essays, novels, blogs, podcasts, and other forms of media while examining the rhetoric and approach of those authors and speakers.
-Students will complete college style essays, personal research projects, and other short written pieces.
-This Fall English 12 course combines Common Core Standards and EMHS foundational requirements to examine a mix of nonfiction articles, essays, and novels.
-There may be some creative fictional writing completed to apply the elements of understanding and evaluating The Rhetorical Situation (to include purpose, audience, genre, stance, and media).
-Analytical and critical reading and writing skills, in addition to college preparation skills, comprise the focus of the course.
+In English 12 Honors/Research Methods: The Art of Inquiry and Discussion, students will define personal topics of interest and curiosity.
+They will construct their own research plan to get to answers and a new level of understanding.
+Through this process, students will complete a variety of forms of research (primary and secondary), learn standard methods for disseminating their findings, and begin to challenge traditional models of research presentation to think outside the box about how to critically evaluate what they uncover.
+Analytical and critical thinking, reading, and writing skills, in addition to college preparation skills, comprise the focus of the course.

 Since students will prepare for class expecting to add knowledge to their peers during the class period, Socratic Seminars and advanced assessment techniques will frequently be applied.
-College vocabulary. and research masterv demonstrated in reading comprehension, written analysis of literature and nonfiction, self-reflection, and research-based writing.
-English 12 Honors carries weighted credit for final grades of A or B. Summer reading and writing is required; information found http://www.eastmountainhigh.net/students/summerreadina/
+College grammar, vocabulary, and research mastery are demonstrated in reading comprehension, written analysis of literature and nonfiction, self-reflection, and research-based writing.
+English 12 Honors carries weighted credit for final grades of A or B.

+This course is best for students who hope to more deeply engage their curiosity and find like-minded thinkers who are willing to challenge one another.
 Students should only consider this course if they have achieved an A or B in English 11.
 Students interested in taking English 12 Honors must acquire a recommendation from their previous English teacher.
 Admission to honors courses also depends on departmental approval.